FeignClaims/cpp_conan_template/README_structure.md

 .
 ├── .github
 ├── .vscode
-├── cmake    # cmake modules
-├── conan    # conan config files to be installed by `conan config` │ # vvv examples vvv
+├── cmake    # cmake modules and project options for this project ├── conan    # conan config files to be installed by `conan config` │ # vvv examples vvv
 ├── sample_app